 Review Savings Rate: you can only spend what you save, so you want to ensure you set aside enough money during working years to support non-working years.

 Review Income Strategy: producing stable, sufficient income goes a long way toward maintaining retirement security.
 Prioritize opportunities to create additional sources of income (pensions, Social Security, annuities) and optimize withdrawal strategies to produce income from assets.

 III.
 5 ways you can make the most of the COVID-19 pandemic

 From the very beginning of the COVID-19 pandemic, I’ve been pondering this idea.
 Looking for a silver lining among the never-ending dismal news.
-And it got me thinking what steps to take on a personal level to make the most of what we're going through.
+And it got me thinking about what steps to take on a personal level to make the most of what we're going through.

-Review Personal Safety Nets - An emergency fund and insurance coverages are intended to help in the face of unexpected circumstances, here's looking at you Coronavirus.
+Review Personal Safety Nets - An emergency fund and insurance coverages are intended to help in the face of unexpected circumstances, here's looking at you, Coronavirus.
 These safety nets can assist in small and large unplanned expenses that come up and are not part of your usual bills and spending.

-Review Spending Plan- Even if your job status has not changed and your income remains steady, consider reviewing your spending plan, cutting unnecessary costs and taking advantage of extra money leftover each month.
+Review Spending Plan- Even if your job status has not changed and your income remains steady, consider reviewing your spending plan, cutting unnecessary costs, and taking advantage of extra money left over each month.
 You might consider increasing your retirement fund contributions or adding to your emergency savings fund with this extra money.

-Proactive Tax Planning - By law you only have to pay the amount of taxes you are legally required to pay and no more.
+Proactive Tax Planning - By law, you only have to pay the amount of taxes you are legally required to pay and no more.
 To cut your tax bill and keep more money in your pocket, make sure you include these three tax planning strategies as part of your annual tax planning:

-reduce income - Less income leads to lower tax rates and less tax owed.
+Reduce income - Less income leads to lower tax rates and less tax owed.

 2 FINDINGS FROM OTHERS